Sungwon-Han/Learning-Sleep-Quality-from-Daily-Logs/README.md

 ### How to Run
 ```
-$ python main.py --  If your data exist missing values , you run main.py in ’GAIN' folder for imputing
+1. python main.py --  If your data exist missing values , you run main.py in ’GAIN' folder for imputing
                      missing value.
+2. Input data file path :
+   For example, if your data path is 'user/Documents/dataset/data.csv', you inputthe pa.
+3. Input data saved path :
+   For example, if you want to save imputed data in 'user/Documents/dataset/impute_data.csv',you can input the path.

 ```